NLSanyu/Dawaa/README.md

 # Dawaa

-Dawaa is an Android app that eases management of medication for people with chronic illnesss
+Dawaa is an Android app that eases management of medication for people with chronic illnesses

 ## User roles
  - Patient
  - Doctor
  - Pharmacist

 ## Features

   ### Patients
    - Registering your medicine
    - Reminders for taking your medicine